Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Institutional Background and Model Setup

 \subsection{Model Setup}

-Our model has three key players: $n\ge 2$ \textbf{sellers}, each of which sells one differentiated product on a retail \textbf{platform}, and a unit mass of \textbf{consumers} who choose between purchasing from either one of these sellers on the platform, or an outside good.
+Our model has three player types: $n\ge 2$ \textbf{sellers}, who sell one differentiated product on a retail \textbf{platform}, and a unit mass of \textbf{consumers} who choose between purchasing from either one of these sellers on the platform, or an outside good.
+We analyze this model analytically and also use it for empirical simulation and estimation on data.

-\paragraph{Platform} The platform's role is to display products and to determine their rankings on the search results page.
-For sponsored positions, rankings are based on ad auction outcomes; for organic positions, the platform determines the relative rankings of different products using a recommendation algorithm.
-In our model, there are multiple sponsored and organic positions.
-To illustrate the main effects of the model parameters, we first consider a simplified case where two sellers compete and there is one sponsored position at the top of the page followed by two organic listings.
-The sponsored listing is the first product consumers see and is awarded to the winning bidder in the auction.
-Figure \ref{fig:Graphical_Representation_Theoretical_Model} provides a graphical representation of the search result page layout for the simplified model.
+\paragraph{Platform} The platform determines listing rankings on the search results page.
+Sponsored positions are determined by ad auctions; organic positions are determined using a recommendation algorithm.
+We first consider a simplified case where two sellers compete and there is one sponsored position followed by two organic listings.
+The sponsored listing is the first product consumers see and is awarded to the winning ad-auction bidder.
+Figure \ref{fig:Graphical_Representation_Theoretical_Model} in the Web Appendix provides an illustration of the results page for the simplified model.

-We assume that there is a one keyword from which all sales are derived.
-All sellers bid to display an ad on the results page for this keyword and compete for the top (sponsored) position.
-Each seller has a constant variable production cost $c_i>0$, and pays the platform a commission rate $\tau \in (0,1)$ of the sales each time they sell a unit of the product (both sponsored and organic).
-Sellers interact repeatedly over time.
-In each period \( t = 0, 1, \ldots \), every seller \( i \) not only decides the bid amount to submit in the auction but also sets the price for its products.
-We assume sellers set a price \( p_i^t \geq 0 \) and a bid \( b_i^t \geq 0 \) simultaneously (negative prices and bids are not allowed).
+We assume each search keyword is its own independent market, hence we can focus on one representative keyword only.
+Each seller has a constant marginal production cost $c_i>0$, and pays the platform a commission rate $\tau \in (0,1)$ of revenues.
+Sellers interact repeatedly over time and in each period \( t = 0, 1, \ldots \), they simultaneously decide on the bid \( b_i^t \geq 0 \) to submit in the auction and the price \( p_i^t \geq 0 \) to set for its product.